7 Signs of Poor Roof Ventilation and How to Fix It

 3. Roof sagging

-When you look dead-on at your shingles, you may notice instead of straight-across lines, some of them dip in to form waves.
+When you look dead-on at your shingles, you may notice instead of straight-across lines, some of them dip and form waves.
 This is a sign that there is water damage underneath the shingles that need to be addressed.

 This is an issue that can be caused by leaks or poor ventilation, or maybe even a combination of both.
 It’s important to call a professional and get an inspection done to determine the cause.